Participatory art: Distinctions between other forms of artistic participation

+Artworks which engage with the public are not 'participatory art' by default, but have sometimes been treated as such.
+'Community-based art', 'interactive art', and 'socially-engaged art' are all related to participatory art, but are generally considered to be distinct approaches, as they do not abide by the absence of the author or the full participation of the audience as seen in participatory art.

+Community engagement (for example, selecting the site of an art project to best engage an impoverished community) is not the same as a community participating in the co-creation of art.
+Some art labelled as 'interactive' may also be exclusive, only offering the opportunity for a select few members of the public to collaborate on the project (e.g. 100 community members working to make art directly with an artist to present in a museum).
+In this case, there remains a distinction between the artist and the community members, and the eventual audience is still separated from the co-creation process.
+As the artist continues to have a physical presence in these participatory approaches, this compromises the autonomy of the participants and prevents them from truly acting as artistic co-creators.

+The conflation between community-based art and participatory art may be related to the development of the term relational aesthetics by Nicolas Bourriaud in the late 1990s.

+Popular culture and media beyond visual art have become increasingly participatory with the rise of the Internet and social media, which allow users to "participate" at a distance.
+This is generally considered to be a distinct phenomenon from participatory art.

 Examples

 Janet Cardiff has created various audio tours that users experience by walking site-specific routes and listening to soundscapes composed by the artist.

 Figment is an annual showcase of participatory art in New York City.

 Antony Gormley has involved the public in the creation of several works, most notably One & Other which invited hundreds of participants to occupy the vacant plinth in Trafalgar Square and perform or otherwise contribute to the work.

 Carsten Höller has created interactive installations like Test Site (2006), which invites participants to play on giant slides installed in the Tate Modern.

 Allan Kaprow pioneered the field of participatory art with his Happening events staged in 1960's New York City, which used physical installations and prompts to facilitate aesthetic experiences for participants.

 Learning to Love you More (2002–2009) was a work of Internet art by Miranda July and Harrell Fletcher that invited participants to submit responses to written prompts, and displayed an archive of the resulting works of conceptual art.

 Adrian Piper led a series of events titled Funk Lessons (1982–1984) that combined participatory dance-parties with conversations and lectures about African-American culture.